openspaceaarhus/PhotonSaw/firmware/readme.txt

 LPC1769 software:

 The lpc1769 directory contains the low level framework (startup code, linker script, makefile, openocd config) needed to build the lpc1769 based firmware.

-blinky contains a very minimal test project that simply blinks the status LED on the PhotonSaw board.
+* blinky: A very minimal test project that simply blinks the status LED.

-uart blinky plus output via debug serial port and ADC readout
+* uart: blinky plus output via debug serial port and ADC readout

-usbcdc gives the USB a workout.

-stepper is a step motor test program
+* stepper: is a step motor test program
+* sdcard: SDcard and FAT test code
+* mover: The actual

 ATMega328 software:

 The atmega328 directory contains the framework for the AVR based part of the firmware:

-lapdog is a sample firmware for the watchdog MCU, it doesn't really protect anything, it just flashes the LEDs and enables both steppers and the LASER.
+* lapdog: A sample firmware for the watchdog MCU, it doesn't really protect anything, it just flashes the LEDs and enables both steppers and the LASER.